CableDorado2/Ikemen-Plus-Ultra/README.md

 >
 >[License](#license)

-## Ikemen Plus Ultra VS Ikemen Go
+## Meaning of All IKEMEN Versions
+**IKEMEN** (retroactively referred to as S-SIZE IKEMEN or Vanilla).
+Is the First version of the engine.

-"**IKEMEN SSZ** (Currently Called "Plus Ultra") is for people who want to mess with the engine beyond modification of Lua files.
-Literally altering behaviour as they see fit.
-It's a quick option to test changes and uses his own S-SIZE (SSZ programing language) which is similar to the C language. **Ikemen Plus Ultra it's a facelift to the Classic/Old Ikemen Engine.**
+**IKEMEN Plus** is an unofficial update of the Vanilla version.
+Is for people who want to mess with the engine beyond modification of Lua files.
+It's a quick option to test changes and uses his own S-SIZE (SSZ programing language) which is similar to the C language.

+**IKEMEN Plus Ultra** is an unofficial modify/update of the previous version using the same programing language (S-SIZE and Lua) with new features inspired from Ikemen Go and Commercial Fighting Games.

+**IKEMEN GO** is the official latest version of the engine.
+The original creator (SUEHIRO) abandoned Vanilla in favour of rewriting the engine in
-"**IKEMEN GO** is for people who want their game to follow what MUGEN does but with extra features/fixes.
-Modifying the engine code is beyond most people due to the specific build environment and necessity to compile changes to an executable each time". **Ikemen Go it's the latest version of Ikemen Engine.**
+Google's Go language (hence the name).
+This version is for people who want their game to follow what MUGEN does but with extra features/fixes.
+Modifying the engine code is beyond most people due to the specific build environment and necessity to compile changes to an executable each time.

+**IKEMEN GO Plus** is to GO what IKEMEN Plus was to Vanilla, but over time GO Plus and GO merged into the same thing.

 ## Default Controls
 | Action | Keyboard P1 | Keyboard P2 | Gamepad *(Supported from v1.2 onwards)* |